securitycafe/ansible-webserver/README.md

 **PHP-FPM port** - initial port for FPM pool.
 Each website has it's own pool.

-**MySQL socket** - just be sure that PHP will use the same socket as i
+**MySQL socket** - just be sure that PHP will use the same socket as MySQL server